PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   boundary;
 - `6e8a8486` synchronizes lowering-time logical and physical layout mutations with the Session before the first post-lowering pass;
-- the current checkpoint centralizes lowering-time operator removal and protects synthetic inverse-Transpose fan-out with differential consumer counts.
+- `e7c1457d` centralizes lowering-time operator removal and protects synthetic inverse-Transpose fan-out with differential consumer counts;
+- the current checkpoint lazily shares `ModelIRPassState` across the repeated Mean/attention registered-pass cluster.

 The extraction preserves the ordered source-rewrite behavior.
 Layout evidence continues to mutate only the per-run CF/NHWC sets; repair context maps remain